 Know your stuff

-If you can specialise in a particular topic even when you are first starting out, by all means do.
+If you can specialize in a particular topic even when you are first starting out, by all means, do.
 Work towards being an expert in that niche.

 Exaggerating a little bit is OK

 Just to be clear, exaggerating is definitely not lying.

 Lying is unacceptable.
 Lying will jeopardize the trust you are building with your customers and contacts.

 When I worked as the Personal Assistant within a large sales team many years ago, I would occasionally overhear a salesperson blatantly lying to their customer about what a particular model of equipment could do.
 It was cringe-worthy.

 Though the salesperson may have scored that one sale, they were also setting themselves up to be cut off from any repeat business.

 Say it with authority

 Have you ever been at a party and heard someone talking about a particular topic and known what they were saying was not completely accurate?